Managing Persuasion Robustly: The Optimality of Quota Rules: Proofs of Auxiliary Results

-Given signal structure $\hat{\chi}$, the probability of each signal and their posteriors remain unchanged, and hence the regret remains the same.
-Moreover, in signal structure $\hat{\chi}$, the lowest state that sends signal $1$ is below $m_0$.
-Therefore, we can without loss focus on the case where $\underline{\state}_1 \leq m_0$ given signal structure $\chi$.
+Given information structure $\hat{\chi}$, the probability of each signal and their posterior means remain unchanged, and hence the regret remains the same.
+Moreover, the lowest state that sends signal $1$ is below $m_0$ in $\hat{\chi}$.
+Therefore, we can focus on the case where $\underline{\state}_1 \leq m_0$ given $\chi$.